leark/mr-robogers-neighborhood/README.md

 Code: beepBoop(5);
 Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5]

-Test3: "It should return an array of numbers from 0 to the user's inputted number but any number with 3 should be replaced with 'Won't you be my neighbor?'"
+Test4: "It should return an array of numbers from 0 to the user's inputted number but any number with 3 should be replaced with 'Won't you be my neighbor?'"
 Code: beepBoop(14);
 Expected Output: [0, 1, 2, "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10, 11, 12, "Won't you be my neighbor?", 14]

+Test5: "It should return an array of numbers from 0 to the user's inputted number but any number with 2 should be replaced with 'Boop!'"
+Code: beepBoop(14);
+Expected Output: [0, 1, "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10, 11, "Boop!", "Won't you be my neighbor?", 14]

+Test6: "It should return an array of numbers from 0 to the user's inputted number but any number with 1 should be replaced with 'Beep!'"
+Code: beepBoop(14);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10, "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"]

 ```